 Transportation Cost for Everest Base Camp 16 Days Trek

-Most of the part of the trek you will be walking on feet.
+For most of the part of the trek, you will be walking on feet.
 You need to travel via a flight at the start of the trek.
-A short flight from Kathmandu to Lukla will cost you around 180 US dollar.
+A short flight from Kathmandu to Lukla will cost you around 180 US dollars.
 It is always a good idea to book a flight in advance.
-The weather conditions are not always on your favor.
+The weather conditions are not always in your favor.
 There is always a chance of flight cancellations if the weather conditions are not perfect for flying.

 Cost of Equipment for Everest Base Camp 16 days Trek